Key Factors in Airline Accident Cases

 Justice for the Victims of Aviation Accidents

+Aviation accident causes can vary from mechanical failure to human error.
+When negligence leads to an aviation accident, the victims and their families deserve answers and compensation.
 At Baum Hedlund, we vigorously pursue accountability against negligent federal air traffic controllers, flight service stations, design engineers, manufacturers, airlines and all other responsible parties.
 Whether the helicopter or plane crash was caused by the failure to de-ice the wings or by some form of pilot or corporate negligence, the lawyers of Baum Hedlund will get answers and pursue justice.